Activities in Tignes

 The bowling alley in Tignes Le Lac is the highest in Europe - not that you can blame your score on that!
 It has ten lanes and games are €7.60.
 It’s open until late and often has quite a lively atmosphere.

 You can hire a guide to take you on a hike or pick up details of trails around Tignes from the tourist office.
 Don’t forget to go well prepared for every situation.
-It is important to remember that the weather in the mountains can be extreme with rapid changes in conditions, and if walking it may take a while to get from A to B.
+It is important to remember that the weather in the mountains can be extreme with rapid changes in conditions.

 There is also Market in Le Lac, open two days weekly (7pm), which is great place to buy local produce.